aihumanity-io/emotion_detection/APIDocumentation.md

 If the manifest contains `"shard_required": true` and no valid shard is present, the iOS loader refuses to unwrap the CEK until a fresh shard is set.

+> iOS shard tip: Pass the shard base64 to `ModelRuntime.setKeyShard` exactly as
+> received (do not normalize/trim/pad).
+The loader uses the original base64 in
+> its AAD when deriving the KEK; altering it will trigger CryptoKit error 3
+> during decryption.

 ### `ModelRuntime` lifecycle (iOS implemented)

 ```dart